icgi/histopathological-feature-analyses/README.md

 First, collect tile features into a single `.csv` file with size *(m + 1) x (n + 1)*, where *m* is the number of included tile features and *n* is the size of each feature vector (1024 from UNI).
 Expected header `path, <feature-1>, ..., <feature-1024>`.
+Provided data in the expected format, this can be computed with
 ```
 utils/collect_tile_features.py
 ```

 Input this `.csv` file to
 ```
-clustering/src/main.py
+clustering/src/main.py](clustering/src/main.py
 ```
+to perform the clustering.

-Compute cluster centres with
+Compute cluster centres from clustered features with
 ```
 utils/compute_cluster_centres.py
 ```

-and classify tile features according to the above cluster centres with
+and classify tile
+features according to the above cluster centres with
 ```
 utils/classify_tile_features.py
 ```